Korean Braille: Charts

 It features characters for grammatical devices and punctuation.
 Numerals are similar to those of other braille systems.

 Consonants

 Consonants have different syllable-initial and -final variants, capturing some of the feel of hangul.
 The initial and final variants have the same shapes, but are shifted across the braille block.
 There are two patterns: The consonants that span the width of the block are shifted one space downward when final.
 Those that do not span the width of the block are on the right side of the block when initial, but on the left side when final.
+The sibilants ㅅ ㅈ ㅊ all have a bottom dot, while the other aspirated consonants, ㅋ ㅌ ㅍ ㅎ, all have angled forms.

 No consonant occupies more than two rows.